Havnegaten 25, Holmestrand.

 The island was sold by its owner Norcem to Norwegian Avfallshandtering (NOAH) in 1993.
 They started to use it as a landfill for hazardous inorganic waste.
 The limestone and gypsum of the island is used to neutralize many dangerous substances in the waste.
 They deposit wastes containing magnesium and other alkali and alkaline earth metals, mercury, and cyanide.
 This is done by processing the waste on the island before it is deposited in the quarry.
 Up to 400.000 tonnes of inorganic hazardous waste per year are mixed with limestone and gypsum and transformed into a chemically stable matrix.
 There are two goals met at the same time, to get rid of dangerous waste and at the same time recultivating the island as a valuable recreation area.

 The visit to the island is managed by the current owner NOAH.
 They offer public open days several times during the year.
 The visitors meet at Holmestrand harbour from where they are shuttled to the island in boats.
 The explanations on the tour emphasize on the safe waste deposition and the recultivation, not on the limestone quarrying.

 We understand why the country is in need for such a dump, but actually we do not understand how it works.
-At the first sight we see only the danger of the close sea water which could dissolve the waste and pollute the sea around the island.
-Both limestone and gypsum are soluble, gypsum is soluted directly and limstone has cracks which allow water to enter and start karstification.
-Probably this is a reason why NOAH offers open days and visits to the island, to explain their technology and the safety measures to the general public.
+At first glance, we only see the danger of nearby seawater that could dissolve the waste and pollute the sea around the island.
+Both limestone and gypsum are soluble, gypsum is dissolved directly and limestone has cracks which allow water to enter and start karstification.
+Probably this is a reason why NOAH offers open days and visits to the island, to explain their technology and the safety measures to the public.